visipedia/ssw60/README.md

 Running `md5sum ssw60.tar.gz` should produce `af0a54ea1a897d130d91be8ffe0de81c  ssw60.tar.gz`.
 The dataset is approximately 32GB untarred.

 ### Taxa
-The SSW60 dataset covers 60 species of birds.
+The SSW60 dataset covers 60 species of birds that are all found in [Sapsucker Woods, Ithaca, NY](https://goo.gl/maps/No8DykBCUWToGx2h9).
 Information for each species can be found in the `taxa.csv` file.
 We've provided label mapping between various datasets/taxonomies and the SSW60 dataset:
   * `species_code`: this can be used to relate the species to the [Clement's Checklist Taxonomy](https://www.birds.cornell.edu/clementschecklist/download/), which is used by eBird and the Macaulay Library.
   * `inat_taxon_id`: this can be used to relate the species to the [iNaturalist Taxonomy](https://www.inaturalist.org/pages/developers)
   * `inat2021_label`: this can be used to relate the species to the [iNat2021 Competition dataset](https://github.com/visipedia/inat_comp/tree/master/2021).